yuvibirdi/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 As people report some common questions/problems, ways to address them will be populated here!

-**RL is not learning in 25-40 million timesteps**: There are many reasons why RL can fail.
+- **RL is not learning in 25-40 million timesteps**: There are many reasons why RL can fail.
 For one the default reward function provided is very simple, it is effectively about 5 lines of code.
 Moreover the default training script was tuned to keep GPU memory usage on the lower end to ensure older GPUs can run training as well.
 One way to stabilize RL training further is to increase training batch-size and number of parallel environments.
 You can try doubling the number of environments (use 2048) first and see how it goes.
 Another reason for RL to fail is if the camera positioning in simulation is hard to learn from.
 Some setups can make occlusions occur more often than not which makes the problem impossible without more advanced methods.
+Finally you can also try running with another seed for training.

+- **Policy learns to reach and grasp the cube but tends to drop the cube later**: By default the eval script gives the robot 100 time steps (100 / control_freq seconds) of time to solve the task.
+At the end of that time the robot is commanded to go to a rest position which releases the gripper.
+If the robot is often releasing the cube way before the time and failing the task, one reason is the checkpoint you are using may not have trained long enough.
+It is possible that the checkpoint can get a high success rate in simulation but fail in the real world due to some differences in the calibration of the real robot and simulated robot.
+More training can often help make this a bit more robust.
+Another suggestion is to try another robot and/or try re-calibrating your robot, poor calibration/hardware issues can increase the sim2real gap and make performance worse.

+- **Policy has low success rate, fails to grasp the cube**: In general even with poor calibration the policy should at least learn to reach the cube / push it around.
+Grasping the cube is harder and requires more accuracy.
+Beyond just calibration issues / following the suggestions above, you should also make sure you are placing the cube in a location that the robot has seen during training, namely the spawn area.
+If you aren't sure double check the reset distribution video you generated earlier to get a sense of how far cubes can be placed before it becomes out of distribution data.